BigDataRepublic/data-modelling/presentation/slidev/slides.md

 - The Campaign Performance table provides **metrics** on how each campaign performed on a given date.
 - The Campaign Details table provides **additional context** about each campaign, such as its duration, target audience, and channel.

-This model allows marketing teams to quickly see how each campaign is performing and understand the context behind each campaign.
+Allows marketing teams to quickly see how each campaign is performing and understand the context behind each campaign.

 ---